dbcollection/dbcollection/docs/source/managing_datasets.rst

 .. warning::
    This section deals with manually downloading source data files of datasets.

    For most users this information may not be necessary or relevant, and you can skip this section altogether and move to the one which deals with :ref:`loading datasets <user_managing_datasets_load>`.

    This is because the ``load()`` method automatically downloads or processes any dataset that has not been previously setup, and it is not required to manually download data files in order to load a dataset.

 One use of **dbcollection** is to download data files from online sources.
 This removes the need to search where to get the data files from and to locate which specific resources are required.

-In some cases is not a very challenging task to do, but in other it can be a daunting task.
-By having the necessary resources defined and ready you can save quite time some time in dealing with this process.
+In some cases, it is not a very challenging thing to do, but in others it can be a daunting task.
+By having the necessary resources defined and ready for use, you can save quite some time when dealing with this process.

 To download a dataset you simply need to use the :ref:`download() <core_reference_api_download>` method from the :ref:`core API <core_reference_api>` methods and provide the name of the dataset you want to download.
 For example, lets download the ``cifar10`` dataset's data files: